 Helping farmers survive and thrive is central to our mission at Better Cotton.
 Achieving that mission starts with building the capacity of farmers on the ground to adopt more sustainable practices.

 Our Capacity Building Programme puts farmers and farm workers front and centre.
 We know that to create positive change and deepen the impact of our programme, we must ensure that farmers and farm workers have access to the necessary tools, training and support that they need to continuously improve their practices.

-More than 2.7 million cotton farmers globally have already benefitted from Better Cotton field training.
-This training is delivered by Better Cotton Implementing Partners in 25 countries around the world.
-These experienced, field-level partners teach the Principles and Criteria of the Better Cotton Standard System and provide farmers with the support they need to implement the standard effectively.
+More than 2.9 million cotton farmers globally have already benefitted from Better Cotton field training.
+This training is delivered by Better Cotton Programme Partners in cotton-producing countries around the world.
+These experienced field-level partners teach the Principles and Criteria of the Better Cotton Standard System and provide farmers with the support they need to implement the standard effectively.

 By investing in capacity building upfront, rather than simply checking outcomes through certification, we can have greater confidence in the credible implementation of the Better Cotton Standard System.
 Upfront investment in capacity building also has a significant impact on the percentage of participating farmers who go on to achieve a Better Cotton license.